 '''

-dbp->associate(dbp, / Primary database /

-NULL, / TXN id /
+db.associate(NULL, // TXN id

-sdbp, / Secondary database /
+&sdb, // Secondary database

-get_sales_rep, / Callback used for key creation. /
+get_sales_rep, // Callback used for key creation.

-0); / Flags /
+0); // Flags

 '''

 Working with Multiple Keys

 Until now we have only discussed indexes as if there is a one-to-one relationship between the secondary key and the primary database record.
 In fact, it is possible to generate multiple keys for any given record, provided that you take appropriate steps in your key creator to do so.